honeytrap/honeytrap-docs/docs/setup/agent/compile-honeytrap-agent.md

 ## Installation

-Follow these steps to install the Honeytrap Agent for your host operating system.
+Follow these steps to install the HoneyTrap Agent for your host operating system.
 Make sure Go is installed properly by following [this](/docs/setup/agent/install-go/) guide.
 Optionally, another output directory may be provided.
 Notice that some additional configuration may be required.

 ### Linux

-Execute the following steps in order to compile the Honeytrap Agent from source.
+Execute the following steps in order to compile the HoneyTrap Agent from source.

 ```
 $ apt install -y libpcap-dev lxc-dev git